The Paperwork Needed for Car Insurance

 Proof of Insurance

-If you have a car insurance policy, you will receive a bill.
-The payment plan you selected determines how frequently you receive the bill.
+If you have a car insurance policy, you will receive a statement.
+The payment plan you selected determines how frequently you receive the invoice.

 Updated Declaration Pages